TIBCOSoftware/snappydata/docs/best_practices/setup_cluster.md

-# Tuning for Concurrency and Computation
+# Tuning for Concurrency and Performance

 ## Handling Low Latency vs Analytic Jobs
 Unlike Spark, SnappyData can distinguish requests that are cheap (low latency) vs requests that require a lot of computational resources (high latency).
 This is done by a resource scheduler that can balance the needs of many contending users/threads.

 For instance, when a SQL client executes a ‘fetch by primary key’ query, there is no need to involve any scheduler or spawn many tasks for such a simple request.
 The request is immediately delegated to the data node (single thread) and the response is directly sent to the requesting client (probably within a few milliseconds). </br>
-In the current version of the product, all query requests that filter on a primary key, a set of keys, or can directly filter using an index are executed without routing to the SnappyData scheduler.
+In the current version of the product, all query requests that filter on a primary key, a set of keys, or can directly filter using an index are executed without routing to the Job scheduler.
 Only Row tables can have primary keys or indexes.

 When the above conditions are not met, the request is routed to the ‘Lead’ node where the Spark plan is generated and ‘jobs’ are scheduled for execution.
 The scheduler uses a FAIR scheduling algorithm for higher concurrency, that is, all concurrent jobs are executed in a round-robin manner.

 Each job is made up of one or more stages and the planning phase computes the number of  parallel tasks for the stage.
 Tasks from scheduled jobs are then allocated to the logical cores available until all cores are allocated.
 A round-robin algorithm picks a task from Job1, a task from Job2 and so on.
 If more cores are available, the second task from Job1 is picked and the cycle continues.
 But, there are circumstances a single job can completely consume all cores.</br>
 For instance, when all cores are available, if a large loading job is scheduled it receives all available cores of which, each of the tasks can be long running.
 During this time, if other concurrent jobs are assigned, none of the executing tasks is preempted.
+So, with multiple concurrent users, it is best to avoid running such Jobs using the default high throughput pool.

 !!!
 Note
 	This above scheduling logic is applicable only when queries are fully managed by SnappyData cluster.
 When running your application using the smart connector, each task running in the Spark cluster directly accesses the store partitions.